Travis Rudolph

-Travis Deonte James Rudolph (born September 15, 1995) is an American football wide receiver who is a free agent.
+Travis Deonte James Rudolph (born September 15, 1995) is an American professional football wide receiver.
 He played college football at Florida State, and has previously played for the New York Giants and Miami Dolphins of the National Football League (NFL).

-Early years
+Early life

 Rudolph attended Cardinal Newman High School in West Palm Beach, Florida.
 As a senior, he had 63 receptions for school records 1,237 yards and 15 touchdowns.
 Rudolph was rated by Rivals.com as a five-star recruit and was ranked as the number one receiver in his class.
 He committed to Florida State University to play college football.

 College career

 As a true freshman at Florida State in 2014, Rudolph played in 13 games with six starts and had 38 receptions for 555 yards and four touchdowns.
 In his second season at Florida State, Rudolph played 13 games with 11 starts.
 He led the team in receptions (59), receiving yards (916), and touchdown receptions (7).
 In the 2015 Peach Bowl, he caught 7 receptions for 201 yards, both career-highs in catches and receiving yards.
 This performance also broke the record for most receiving yards by a Seminole in bowl history, breaking Javon Walker's record of 195 receiving yards set during the 2002 Gator Bowl.
 As a junior in 2016, Rudolph played 13 games with 840 receiving yards and seven touchdowns.
-After the season, Rudolph decided to forgo his senior year and enter the 2017 NFL Draft.
+After the season, Rudolph decided to forgo his senior year and enter the 2017 NFL draft.

 Professional career

 New York Giants

-Rudolph signed with the New York Giants as an undrafted free agent following the 2017 NFL Draft.
-He was waived on September 2, 2017 and was signed to the Giants' practice squad the next day.
-He was promoted to the active roster on October 9, 2017 after injuries to multiple receivers on the team.
+Rudolph signed with the New York Giants as an undrafted free agent following the 2017 NFL draft.
+He was waived on September 2, 2017, and was signed to the Giants' practice squad the next day.
+He was promoted to the active roster on October 9, 2017, after injuries to multiple receivers on the team.
 Rudolph recorded his first NFL reception in a Week 7 game against the Seattle Seahawks on October 22, 2017.
 Rudolph finished the game with 3 receptions for 32 yards.

 On September 1, 2018, Rudolph was waived by the Giants.